riophae/vue-treeselect/README.md

 ### Getting Started

-It's recommended to install vue-treeselect from npm, and build your app using a bundler like [webpack](https://webpack.js.org/).
+It's recommended to install vue-treeselect via npm, and build your app using a bundler like [webpack](https://webpack.js.org/).

 ```bash
 npm install --save @riophae/vue-treeselect